Student Consumer Information

 Campus Contacts for Consumer Information

 Individuals seeking assistance with obtaining general institutional consumer and disclosure information should contact the Dean of Student Services, Chapman Hall C102, 540-857-6348.
-For assistance with student financial information, contact the Coordinator of Financial Aid & Veterans Affairs, Chapman Hall C106, 540-857-7331.
+For assistance with student financial information, contact the Director of Financial Aid, Veterans Affairs and Records, Chapman Hall C106, 540-857-6495.

 General Student Disclosures

 For information on available federal, state, local, private, and institutional need-based and non-need-based assistance programs, please contact the Financial Aid Office 855-874-6690 or use the following links:

 Virginia Western offers a variety of academic programs including two year Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as shorter certificate and career studies certificate programs.
 A summary of academic programs is provided at https://catalog.virginiawestern.edu/content.php?catoid=18&navoid=2117.